ysndr/MSc-Thesis/chapter/methodology.md

 This chapter contains a detailed guide through the various steps and components of the Nickel Language Server (NLS).
 Being written in the same language (Rust[@rust]) as the Nickel interpreter allows NLS to integrate existing components for language analysis.
 Complementary, NLS is tightly coupled to Nickel's syntax definition.
-Based on that [@sec:linearization] will introduce the main datastructure underlying all higher level LSP interactions and how the AST described in [@sec:nickel-ast] is transformed into this form.
+[Section @sec:linearization] will introduce the main datastructure underlying all higher level LSP interactions and how the AST described in [@sec:nickel-ast] is transformed into this form.
-Finally, in [@sec:lsp-server] the implementation of current LSP features is discussed on the basis of the previously reviewed components.
+Finally, the implementation of current LSP features is discussed in [@sec:lsp-server].

 ## Illustrative example